OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/forms/Form_editor_17_1.md

 ## Text input

 The text input provides the learner with a single or multiline field for text input.
-Auch eine Einschränkung auf Zahlen oder ein Datum ist möglich.
+Restriction to numbers or a date is also possible.
 The text input can be obligatory or optional (siehe Einzel- oder Mehrfachauswahl oben).

 ![Form text input](assets/form_text_17.png){ class="shadow lightbox" }

 ## Upload file

 This element gives learners the ability to upload files.
-The Upload can be obligatory or optional (siehe Einzel- oder Mehrfachauswahl oben).
+The Upload can be obligatory or optional (see single or multiple selection above).

 ![Form file upload](assets/form_file_upload_17.png){ class="shadow lightbox" }